muchomasfacil/FormByEmailBundle/README.md

 # FormByEmailBundle
 Nothing new under the sun.
-This bundle tryes to simplify sending your Symfony2 forms by email.
+This bundle just tryes to simplify sending your Symfony2 forms by email.
-It will help to:
+It will help if you need to:
 - send forms by email (even if you use ajax)
-- send mails rendered (or not) by a templa)
+- just send emails in an easy way

 Fell free to send us your opinion, or issues.